renee-tung/DualContextWM_Task/README.md

 The Verbal Instruction Task presents participants with visual stimuli and verbal instructions, requiring them to make decisions based on the instructions.
 The task supports both training and main experimental versions.

+11/28/25: CURRENTLY THE TRAINING VERSION IS NOT FULLY FUNCTIONAL YET

 ## Files

 ### Main Scripts